 2021: Self-Reliance will develop and run a 5-day, 40-hour experiential learning program that introduces the offshore wind industry to K-12 educators and students from Gateway Communities across Massachusetts through a MassCEC grant.
 The program centers around the KidWind curriculum.

 UMass Amherst University of Massachusetts, Amherst: UMass Amherst is a public land-grant research university in Amherst, Massachusetts.
-UMass Amherst received two grants from MassCEC:
+UMass Amherst received three grants from MassCEC:

 2019: To complete initial design and development of an online offshore wind professional certificate program for graduates and working professionals.
 The certificate program launched in Fall 2020.